The Heart of New England

 back to a bygone era.

-Every morning as I awoke in my uber-tiny cabin I marveled at the clean,
+Every morning as I awoke in my uber-tiny cabin I marveled at the clean, fresh

-weather is known to be uncertain in Maine and the average temperate
+to be uncertain in Maine and the average temperate hovers around the low 60s.

-hovers around the low 60s.
-In spite of the cold however, it was part of the
+In spite of the cold however, it was part of the experience.

 I became quite friendly with the ship's cook one day because the breeze on